 The Deep-Well Emergency

 “One of the biggest things we were able to do was increase production by upsizing equipment,” Engle said.
-“We replaced a 75-horsepower pump with a 100-horsepower unit and went to a higher-RPM (Revolutions Per Minute) pump.
-That let us raise the production on one well from about 700 gallons per minute to around 1,000–1,100.
-That extra 400 gallons per minute makes a big difference for us.”
+“We replaced a 75-horsepower pump with a 100-horsepower unit and increased pump RPM (Revolutions Per Minute).
+That raised one well’s production from about 700 gallons per minute to roughly 1,000–1,100.
+That extra 400 gallons per minute makes a big difference.”

 Looking Ahead

-After more than 20 years of storms, emergencies, rapid expansion, staffing challenges, and major system upgrades, CU remains central to Orangefield’s ability to keep drinking water flowing and wastewater systems functioning — no matter what comes next.
+But after more than 20 years of hurricanes, rapid expansion, operational emergencies, and major upgrades, one thing remains constant: CU continues to help Orangefield maintain safe drinking water and functioning wastewater systems — no matter the scale of what comes next.

 “The team at Communities Unlimited has been outstanding.
 Chad Brown, Chris Ranniger, Tom Fulton, and Harold Hunter have all been great partners.”